 Early Color Television

-A black & white telerecording of a BBC Television experimental colour transmission on 31 January 1957, which was broadcast and shown to a large audience of Members of both Houses of Parliament on six receivers installed in a room in the House of Lords, can be viewed on our YouTube.
+A black & white telerecording of a BBC Television experimental colour transmission on 31 January 1957, which was broadcast and shown to a large audience of Members of both Houses of Parliament on six receivers installed in a room in the House of Lords, was available on YouTube.

 This telerecording is MUTE for the first two minutes.